junw000/Gesture/README.md

 # Gesture: Revolutionizing System Automation with Hand Gestures

 ## Introduction
-**Gesture** is a groundbreaking system that leverages hand gestures to automate computer functions, redefining human-computer interaction.
-Using cutting-edge technologies like **OpenCV**, **MediaPipe**, **Convolutional Neural Networks (CNN)**, and **Electron**, our application enables users to interact with their devices in a natural, intuitive, and customizable way.
+**Gesture** is a software that utilizes hand gesture detection using **Mediapipe**, which allows users to interact with their screen purely through the use of their hand signs.
+Users are capable of configuring their own options for what interaction each hand gesture will make

 ---